copygirl/slime-skies/README.md

   Alternatively, create a new instance, select "Import from zip" and enter the above URL.
 - Start the game!
 At first launch, [packwiz] downloads all the config files and mods for you.
 When the modpack updates, the MultiMC instance will also update by itself with newly added / removed / updated mods, changed recipes, etc.

-**IMPORTANT!** The actual SkyBlock map is contained within a `world_template` folder in the instance's Minecraft directory.
-You will have to copy this into your `saves` folder before you can play the map.
+There is one copy of the world available in the singleplayer world selection screen.
+Because I could not find a mod that creates new worlds from a template, if you want to start over from scratch, you will have to follow these steps:

 - In MultiMC, select the instance and click "Minecraft Folder" on the right.
-- Copy the `world_template` folder, then go into your `saves` folder, paste the world, and optionally rename it.
-You can do this multiple times if you want to start over.
+- Copy the `world_template` folder into your `saves` folder, and rename it.
-- Even `world_template` will automatically update with the modpack.
+- The `world_template` folder will automatically update with the modpack.

 Unfortunately, there currently is no way to update a world you've already played with new or improved world content, such as new islands.
 (Unless you want to go through the effort of using a 3rd party map editor such as [Amulet] to copy them in.)
 You've been warned about the work-in-progress nature of this pack!

-I wish this was simpler for you players, but I have not been able to find a mod for this version of Minecraft that automatically creates new worlds from a simple template.
-Sorry!

 ## Server Setup

-We're using [packwiz] to for developing the modpack and providing the files files, such as mods, configs, the world map, ...
+We're using [packwiz] to for developing the modpack and providing the files, such as mods, configs, the world map, ...
 So go ahead and grab the latest bootstrap `.jar` from its [GitHub Releases page][packwiz-releases], as well as [Forge for 1.16.5][forge-download] - the recommended version can be found in the [pack.toml](pack.toml).

 ```sh
 # Adjust if necessary, such as if a new version is available / required.